Making Mardi Gras Magic

-The veracity of Flake’s observation is vividly on display at Mardi Gras World, a fantasy factory and tourist attraction on the Mississippi River adjacent to the Ernest Morial Convention Center.
-In addition to serving as float warehouse, or “den,” and parade-staging area, the massive complex houses a working studio for making sculptures, props and thematic architecture not just for Mardi Gras but also an international clientele including theme parks, casinos and aquariums, restaurants and retail emporiums.
-The building occupies a wharf offering prime views of the busy Port of New Orleans and the twin spans of the Crescent City Connection.
+This fantasy factory and tourist attraction on the Mississippi River, in addition to serving as a float warehouse, or “den,” and parade-staging area, houses a working studio for making floats, sculptures, props and thematic architecture not just for Mardi Gras but also an international clientele including theme parks, casinos and hotels, restaurants and retail emporiums.
+The complex occupies a wharf offering prime views of the busy Port of New Orleans and the twin spans of the Crescent City Connection.

-Touring the facility provides a sense of Mardi Gras as a mixture of centuries-old traditions and modern innovation.
-Artisans sculpt, finish and paint giant disembodied heads and other figures; fabrication techniques utilize clay, Styrofoam, fiberglass and variations on papier mâché.
+Touring the facility provides a sense of Mardi Gras as mixture of centuries-old traditions and high-tech innovations.
+Visitors can see up close some of the most iconic and spectacular floats in Mardi Gras.
+Nearby, artisans sculpt, finish and paint giant disembodied heads and other figures; fabrication techniques utilize clay, styrofoam, fiberglass and variations on papier mâché.